snymainn/snymainn.github.io/lists/basic_arch_installation.md

 Then it is possible to issue `solaar` command.

+Update Oct, 2025: Need to set MODE="666" to enable access to devices.

 ## Enable access for Lemokey/Keychron web config tools

 My Lemokey mouse G2 worked out of the box on linux, but the web configuration tool [launcher.lemokey.com](https://launcher.lemokey.com/) was not able to access the mouse.